-Professor Geoffrey Meads is Professor of Health Sciences Research in the University's Health and Wellbeing Research Group.
+Professor Geoffrey Meads is Professor of Wellbeing Research in the University's Health and Wellbeing Research Group.
 He is an organisational sociologist with extensive experience of policy and practice in primary and community care.
 His publications in these subject areas have focused on innovations in general practice and inter-professional developments across health and social care.
 Previously a NHS regional director and health authority chief executive he was closely involved in drafting central strategies for primary care oriented commissioning and, in recent years, his publications have sought to identify the transferable learning from parallel developments in primary health care internationally, including case studies in 34 other countries.
-Recent articles have examined the rapid expansion of frontline Wellbeing service outlets and the institutional capacity for relevant health management research of UK higher education.
+Recent articles have examined the rapid expansion of frontline Wellbeing service outlets; the role of faith related social ebnterprises; and the institutional capacity for relevant health management research of UK higher education.

 Geoffrey trained as a social worker and was originally a probation officer in Hampshire.
 Previously Professor of International Health Studies at Warwick Medical School and Professor of Health Service Development at City University, he is now an editor for the NIHR Scientific Journals series and a member of the Winchester Deanery Synod.
-He has been external examiner for seven UK universities.
+He is a Doctoral external examiner for Bath Uniiversity.

 Areas of expertise